 Forty-four young adults took part in this study, giving it a similar sample size to the recent 2017 study linking chocolate consumption with acne breakouts.

 In short, the science on this one goes both ways.
 While there’s some evidence that chocolate is a bad option for people prone to acne, there’s just as much proving the opposite.

 One of the most common acne myths is that spending time in the sun can help you get rid of whiteheads, blackheads and other acne lesions.

 Like most acne myths, this one combines a small amount of truth with a lot of fiction.
 While a small amount of sun exposure is good for your general health, spending too much time in the sun can worsen both your acne and your skin as a whole.

-When you spend time in direct sunlight, your skin is exposed to UV radiation.
+When you spend time in direct sunlight, your skin is exposed to UVB and UVA radiation.
 This radiation is what causes your skin to produce more melanin, resulting in a tanned skin tone that, for many people, is the entire purpose of spending time in direct sunlight.

 Long term, however, sun exposure can make your acne worse.
 By drying out your skin, sunlight can actually boost your body’s sebum production, increasing your risk of developing pimples in the days after you spent time in the sun.